Security & Procurement

 Hosting & Region

-The Regris application runs on Vercel's edge infrastructure (US regions).
-Application data is stored in Supabase-managed PostgreSQL hosted on Amazon Web Services in the us-east-1 region.
-Backups are managed by Supabase per their documented retention policies.
+The Regris application is hosted by Vercel.
+Application data is stored in Supabase-managed PostgreSQL hosted on Amazon Web Services in the us-east-2 region.
+Backups and infrastructure controls are managed according to the applicable provider configuration and policies.

 Sub-processors